chetansoni1986/form-element-builder/README.md

-# Simple Form Builder
+# Form Element Builder

-A simple form builder library for React and Next.js applications.
+A simple form element builder library for React and Next.js applications.
 This library provides an intuitive API for creating form elements with a clean, object-oriented syntax.

 ## 🚀 Features